Uri Poliavich

 Involved in different business projects

-Founded Soft2Bet; according to the company’s website, the project started as a tech venture which later quickly expanded and established itself internationally, with a number of licenses and platform solutions.
+Founded Soft2Bet, the project started as a tech venture, which quickly expanded and established itself internationally, with a number of licenses and platform solutions.

 Founded the Yael Foundation